kalviumcommunity/S68_Nani_Capstone_AgriContent/README.md

 Improve based on suggestions.

-Here, i created Getrequest for getting data fom database in branch-2.
+Here, i created Getrequest for getting data from database in branch-2.

 Here, i created Model for Users using MonogoDb in branch-3.

+Here, i created Postrequest for getting data from database in branch-4.

+Here, i created Putrequest for getting data from database in branch-5.